-This chain of seven islands off the coast of Italy was believed by the Romans to be made of a necklace lost by their goddess of beauty, Venus.
-The islands are well-known for their own natural beauty and unique flora and fauna leading the Italian Government to designate the archipelago a national park and its surrounding waters a marine park.
-The park is home to a variety of protected butterflies, birds and even a number of wild boars.
-The islands vary in size from the larger Elba which once housed the exiled leader Napoleon, quite a place to be exiled, Elba is famous for its wine, beautiful beaches and historic towns.
+The Romans believed this chain of seven islands off the coast of Italy to be made of a necklace lost by their goddess of beauty, Venus.
+The islands are well-known for their own natural beauty and unique flora and fauna, leading the Italian Government to designate the archipelago a national park and its surrounding waters a marine park.
+The park is home to a variety of protected butterflies, birds, and even several wild boars.
+The islands vary in size from the larger Elba, which once housed the exiled leader Napoleon, quite a place to be exiled, Elba is famous for its wine, beautiful beaches, and historic towns.

-In the east of the Mediterranean, Croatia boasts a colossal coastline dotted with tiny beautiful islands, rich history, and culture.
-Island hopping is popular on small ship cruises around the Mediterranean and this is where Croatia truly shines, with hundreds of tiny islets such as Korcula and Hvar where guests will find seemingly endless beaches, as well as long sunny days, spent snorkelling, sunbathing and enjoying the local cuisine.
-Most small ship cruises of Croatia begin at one of the main cities of Split or Dubrovnik each home to a vibrant and bustling town with impressive historic architecture.
-Most cruises are one-way which allows guests the maximum time exploring new experiences and places on the Croatian coast.
+Croatia boasts a colossal coastline dotted with tiny beautiful islands, rich history, and culture in the east of the Mediterranean.
+Island hopping is popular on small ship cruises around the Mediterranean and this is where Croatia truly shines, with hundreds of tiny islets such as Korcula and Hvar where guests will find seemingly endless beaches, as well as long sunny days, spent snorkeling, sunbathing, and enjoying the local cuisine.
+Most small ship cruises of Croatia begin at one of the main cities of Split or Dubrovnik, each home to a vibrant and bustling town with impressive historic architecture.
+Most cruises are one-way, which allows guests the maximum time to explore new experiences and places on the Croatian coast.

-This small and beautiful country remains, somehow, a hidden gem of the Mediterranean.
+This small and beautiful country remains a hidden gem of the Mediterranean.
 With a beautiful coastline and a seemingly endless number of fjords, a small ship cruise is one of the best ways to experience Montenegro.
-The Fjords are calm and quiet with fascinating man-made islets to visit one including a church and museum.
+The Fjords are calm and quiet, with fascinating man-made islets to visit, including a church and museum.
 There are also a host of small towns clinging to the coastline with beaches easily within reach of a small ship.
-The main town of Kotor is must-see stop-off, the old city clings precariously to the cliffs behind to create a stunning backdrop for a vibrant and lively town.
-There are no cars allowed past the ancient gate which means you can wander freely through the cobbled streets enjoying the sea of cafes and restaurants that offer traditional local hospitality and cuisine.
+The main town of Kotor is a must-see stop-off.
+The old city clings precariously to the cliffs behind to create a stunning backdrop for a vibrant and lively town.
+No cars are allowed past the ancient gate, which means you can wander freely through the cobbled streets, enjoying the sea of cafes and restaurants that offer traditional local hospitality and cuisine.

 Best time to cruise in the Mediterranean

 A Mediterranean small ship cruise is best enjoyed depending on your personal tastes and budget.
-The busiest months are between June and the start of September when the weather is hot and sunny and there are summer festivals all around the Mediterranean.
+The busiest months are between June and the start of September when the weather is hot and sunny, and there are summer festivals all around the Mediterranean.
 The best time to visit the Mediterranean for sun worshippers and those who enjoy the hustle is summer, as this is the peak season it is wise to book your small ship cruise of the Mediterranean well in advance.
 Those who prefer cooler weather but still warm and sunny will find that late April to the end of May and the end of September to October are great for sightseeing without the midday heat.
-These and the rest of the cooler months are much quieter giving you a chance to explore the Mediterranean in tranquillity.
-The prices are often lower and there is greater availability for small ship cruises outside of the peak summer season.
-There are also a number of local winter festivals including film and religious occasions during the winter months.
+These and the rest of the cooler months are much quieter, allowing you to explore the Mediterranean in tranquillity.
+The prices are often lower, and there is greater availability for small ship cruises outside of the peak summer season.
+Some local winter festivals also include film and religious occasions during the winter months.

 How to get to the Mediterranean

-Being a much-loved destination for travellers from around the world, reaching a small ship cruise around the Mediterranean is very easy with many options.
-Flying to Italy is easy internationally with airports in Rome, Pisa and Florence with connecting flights and ferries to Elba Island for those looking to embark on a small ship cruise in the Tuscan Archipelago.
-In Croatia depending on the starting point of your Mediterranean cruise, there are international airports at both Split and Dubrovnik cities with the majority of cruises departing and finishing at these ports.
+Being a much-loved destination for travelers from around the world, reaching a small ship cruise around the Mediterranean is very easy with many options.
+Flying to Italy is easy internationally with airports in Rome, Pisa, and Florence with connecting flights and ferries to Elba Island for those looking to embark on a small ship cruise in the Tuscan Archipelago.
+In Croatia, depending on the starting point of your Mediterranean cruise, there are international airports at both Split and Dubrovnik cities, with most cruises departing and finishing at these ports.
 Montenegro has two international airports at Podgorica and Tivat.
-For small ship cruises of the Mediterranean Tivat is the most popular as it is where the departure port is usually found.
+For small ship cruises of the Mediterranean, Tivat is the most popular as it is where the departure port is usually found.

 Mediterranean Cruise Tips